-Site visits and specified monitoring procedures performed by other individuals will be reported to the environmental monitor assigned to the relevant construction spread.
-A monitoring record form will be submitted to the environmental monitor by the individual conducting the visit or procedure so that details of the visit can be recorded and progress tracked by the environmental monitor.
-A checklist will be developed and maintained by the environmental monitor to track all procedures required for each mitigation measure and to ensure that the timing specified for the procedures is adhered to.
-The environmental monitor will note any problems that may occur and take appropriate action to rectify the problems.
-The Applicant shall provide the CPUC with written quarterly reports of the project, which shall include progress of construction, resulting impacts, mitigation implemented, and all other noteworthy elements of the project.
-Quarterly reports shall be required as long as mitigation measures are applicable.
+Site visits and specified monitoring procedures performed by other individuals will be reported to the environmental monitors assigned to the relevant construction segment.
+A monitoring record form will be submitted to the environmental monitor by the individual conducting the visit or procedure so that details of the visit can be recorded and progress traced by the environmental monitors.
+A checklist will be developed and maintained by the environmental monitors to track all procedures required for each mitigation measure and to ensure that the timing specified for the procedures is adhered to.
+The environmental monitors will note any issues that may occur and take appropriate measures to bring a situation back into compliance.
+SDG&E shall provide the CPUC with written weekly reports of the project, which shall include progress of construction, resulting impacts, mitigation implemented, and all other noteworthy elements of the project.
+Weekly reports shall be required as long as mitigation measures are applicable.